Mesothelioma

 Get Matched With a Mesothelioma Doctor

-Fortunately, there are options for compensation that can help patients cover medical costs and out-of-pocket expenses.
+Thankfully, there are different compensation options that can help cover your medical bills and other expenses.

 • Asbestos trust funds: Dozens of asbestos companies have already set aside over $30 billion in compensation for mesothelioma victims as part of bankruptcy proceedings.